 The Financial Papers Series contains notifications of contributions to missionary institutions, receipts for good and services, society memberships, and subscriptions.
 A number of ledgers, some in bound volumes, are also found here.

-The Genealogy Series contains extensive handwritten accounts and notes originating from the early 19th century, documenting the ancestry of the McKeen-Duren family and related branches, as well as two hand-written bound volumes containing detailed genealogies of the Duren, Gould, Prichard, and Freeman families.
-There are also printed materials, including obituaries and memorial pieces.
+The Genealogy Series contains extensive handwritten accounts and notes originating from the early 19th century, documenting the ancestry of the McKeen-Duren families and related branches, as well as two hand-written bound volumes containing detailed genealogies of the Duren, Gould, Prichard, and Freeman families.
+There are also a few printed materials, including obituaries and memorial pieces.

-The Legal Papers Series contains the earliest documents, dated 1720, and includes land grants and deed transfers, inheritance inventories, loan notices, service contracts, wills and will abstracts, writs of indenture or apprenticeship, powers of attorney, and other documents.
+The Legal Papers files contain the earliest documents in the collection (1720).
+Items include land grants and deed transfers, inheritance inventories, loan notices, service contracts, wills and will abstracts, writs of indenture or apprenticeship, powers of attorney, and other documents.

 A folder of Oversize Material housing diplomas awarded to members of the McKeen-Duren families completes the collection.

 Researchers must register and agree to copyright and privacy laws before using this collection.

 All or portions of this collection may be housed off-site in Duke University's Library Service Center.
 The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.